 If you are having frequent back pain issues, a good chair is all the more important.
 Pair that with a good studio desk to have everything in good reach and you’ll enjoy your studio work time a bit more.

 Also, remember to take a break every now and then and do a bit of light stretching.
 No matter how good the chair is you don’t want to mummify yourself in it.

 In this guide

-There is more that looks when it comes to having a comfortable chair for long sitting periods so let’s take a look ‘behind the scenes’ into what makes a chair a good one.
+There is more than looks when it comes to having a comfortable chair for long sitting periods so let’s take a look ‘behind the scenes’ into what makes a chair a good one.

 Ideally, you have your armrest at the same height as the desk itself.

-To achieve this you need to make sure that your chair can be adjusted to a height that leads your arm rest to get to the desk level and/or have adjustable armrest height.
+To achieve this you need to make sure that your chair can be adjusted to a height that leads your arms rest to get to the desk level and/or have an adjustable armrest height.

 Ideally, you have both adjustments for the best results for your setup.